 I don't recall.

-Our GDP last year was 14.5 trillion.
+Our GDP last year was $14.5 trillion, and they just printed $16.1 trillion.

-You gotta be kidding me.
+You got to be kidding me.

-Now, this is what people on Wall Street, this is what investors uh in this country and bonds and everything, this is what they're looking at.
+Now, this is what people on Wall Street, this is what investors in this country and bonds and everything, this is what they're looking at.

-They don't uh the people who are really involved and really have money at stake are looking at things like this.
+The people who are really involved and really have money at stake are looking at things like this.

-People are talking about it.
+No, no, people are talking about it.

 That's unimaginable.

-So even your sixteen trillion pails.
+So even your $16 trillion pails.

-Look, I know what you're getting at.
+I know what you're getting at.

 And what you're getting at is nothing has been real.